“You told me to look for the red teacup, but it’s not there.”

 “Wait,” he placed a hand on the door just before she shut it on him, “what do you know about changelings?”

 The sound of traffic never sounded louder.
-Part of him scolded him for ever asking but he had to know.
+Part of him scolded himself for ever asking but he had to know.
 She had to know something if she was really Margarete’s niece and successor.
 “Ask the priss about that when you see her.
 She should know.
 She took my sister.”

 Her smile didn’t reach her eyes as she spoke, something Marcus noticed and clung to even long after he left her place.
 It explained her one-eighty.
 Looking down at the journal she gave him, he smiled.
 Her hatred gave him that too.
 There were others like him and in time, he’d find them all.